 “…simply writing ‘we achieved great results’ with no actual results to back up this statement is just going to ruffle a judge’s feathers…”

 Boost – a helping hand entering awards

-Hopefully the above tips and tricks will help you to move forward in your awards-entering journey.
-However, if you ever need help choosing the right awards to enter, evidencing your success, innovation and uniqueness, writing your award submission or preparing a presentation to judges, feel free to contact Boost Awards in the UK or the US.
+Hopefully the above tips and tricks will help you to win business awards.
+However, if you ever need help choosing the right awards to enter, evidencing your success, innovation and uniqueness, writing your award submission or preparing a presentation to judges, feel free to contact Boost Awards.
 Boost is the world’s first and largest award entry consultancy, having helped clients, from SMEs to Multinationals, win over 1,300 credible business awards.
 Increase your chances of success significantly – call Boost today for a no-obligation chat about awards.